Posts

 Image

 The infamous Stairway to Heaven.
 Loved by many, hated by residents.
-I actually ended up doing this hike as a result of a tinder date.
+I actually did this hike as a result of a Tinder date.
 I was talking with a guy who lived very close to my school, so I agreed to meet him after class.
-There weren't any major sparks from either party, but we did have quite a bit in command and sort of agreed to be friends, without saying so directly.
-After our lunch and some drinks, he began asking about the hike and I told him what I've heard although I never did it.
-Somehow, we ended up making plans to do the hike that day... well, in the wee hours of the next morning.
+There weren't any major sparks from either party, but we did have quite a bit in common and decided to be friends, without saying so directly.
+After our lunch and some drinks, he began asking about the hike, and I told him what I'd heard, although I never did it.
+We ended up making plans to do the hike that day... well, in the wee hours of the next morning.
 As I went home to prepare, I instantly regretted agreeing to this.
 I was pretty drunk and not in the mood to dodge security and climb up thousands of wobbly steps.
-But, I wasn't going to be the one to back out of it, and I guess neither was he.
+But I wasn't going to be the one to back out of it, and neither was he.
 We met back up, gathered some extra supplies, and made our way up to the neighborhood where the trail begins.
-Right as we were...
+Right as we were beginning, it started raining!
+I too...

 SUP Waikiki Beach